drinkbird/drinkbird.github.io/_posts/blog/2025-07-19-psychological-safety.md

 # What effective engineering actually requires

-Engineering is a decision-making discipline.
+Engineering is a decision-making discipline shaped by ambiguity.
 Should we trade long-term maintainability for short-term delivery?
-Should we tolerate ambiguity in the spec or push for clarity?
+Should we tolerate gaps in the spec or push for clarity?
 What level of testing matches the risk?
-These aren't mechanical tasks and rely on judgment.
+These aren't mechanical tasks and call for judgment under uncertainty.

 That judgment directly depends on *psychological safety*, defined in {% include link.html title="Amy Edmondson's The Fearless Organization" tag="thefearlessorg" %} as *the shared belief that it's safe to speak up*.
 It's not a personal trait, but rather a team norm that enables people to challenge plans, admit risks and flag uncertainty before it becomes debt.